How to Push Back Professionally

 I’ve worked with resources in the past that had a standard answer for every request that was made of them.
 When asked how long something would take to complete, their standard answer was “40 hours”.
 Everything was 40 hours.
 I knew good and well that it would only take a fraction of that time once they put their mind to it, but they wanted you to believe otherwise.

-What can you do to be a program manager that pushes back in this situation?
+What can you do to push back in this situation?
 Call their bluff.
 “C’mon…both you and I know that it only takes 8 hours to get this done.
 I’ll tell you what, let’s tack on another 8 hours just to be sure and let’s go ahead and knock this out”.
 Don’t settle for the first answer you get…especially if you don’t like it or it doesn’t suit your needs.

 3. Someone Tries to Get You To Commit To Something You Can’t Deliver